SimchaTeich/OverTheWire/Narnia/Level8 to Level9/README.md

 ![](5.png)

-looks familiar?
+looks familiar?<br />
 This is because, in fact, the argvs go in right above the environment variables!

 ```
 x/4s *((char **) environ)